Rain in the Kirsch with these dark chocolate and cherry macarons!

 Update: An intense caramel photo shot with the chocolate and pear cake.
 Ah, is that better?
 I made this again and have updated the recipe to suggest you caramelise the pears just a little longer in the oven and have adjusted step 3 accordingly.
 But if you prefer the previous more natural poached look, then leave in the oven for just 10 minutes in step 3.

 “I’m starving!”
 Lucie flew in the door with the rain blowing in with her.
 “Canteen was terrible today so I only ate some baguette.”
+It was just as well I had some of these chocolate coffee fondant cakes in the oven.

 Normally my bunnies are flexible eaters at school but somehow there are a few days in the year where apparently la cantine doesn’t even meet the I’ll-just-eat-it-because-I’m-hungry mark.
 I wasn’t much better: if that had been the kids, I’d have scolded them.
 I’d just returned from an extra bendy weekly yoga session (feeling wobbly and stretched to 2 metres) and, having only downed a yogurt for lunch in a rush, suddenly thought of a warming yet healthily wicked, quickly-made pick-me-up.
 Besides, Lucie needed energy before disappearing again for a fencing practise.
 Enough excuses?